amadeus4dev/developer-guides/docs/resources/flights.md

 Once the fare is confirmed, you’re ready to use the `Flight Create Orders` API to perform the actual booking.
-This API lets you log a reservation in the airlines’ systems and create a [PNR](https://developers.amadeus.com/blog/what-is-pnr-booking-reference), and returns a unique ID number and the reservation details.
+This API lets you log a reservation in the airlines’ systems and create a [PNR](https://developers.amadeus.com/blog/what-is-pnr-booking-reference), and returns a unique Id number and the reservation details.
 If you’re using an airline consolidator, the PNR will be automatically sent to the consolidator for ticket issuance.
 [Visit the Flight Create Orders documentation